theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-table-extraction.md

 ### RFC_READ_TABLE Restrictions
 Especially with older SAP releases you may encounter a few restrictions when using the SAP standard function module (RFC_READ_TABLE) for table extraction:

-- The overall length of all columns to be extracted must not exceed 512 bytes.
+- The overall width of all columns to be extracted must not exceed 512 bytes.
 - Depending on the SAP version there may be other restrictions.
   It is not possible to extract data from tables that contain one or more columns of the data type f (FLTP, floating point), DEC (decimal, e.g. for percentage) or x (RAW, LRAW).
 - Poor extraction performance with larger tables.